 This is a career program and is designed to enable students to seek employment at the program's completion.
-If you plan to transfer to a four-year college or university, please check with your advisor and the Student Success Center as soon as possible.
+If you plan to transfer to a four-year college or university, please check with your advisor and the Advising Center staff as soon as possible.